Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Conclusion

 \section{Conclusion}

 This paper studies linear and nonlinear \emph{distributed} (vector) parameter estimation problems as may arise in constrained sensor networks.
-Our problem statement is quite general, including communication among sensors that is quantized, noisy, and with channels that fail at randonm times.
+Our problem statement is quite general, including communication among sensors that is quantized, noisy, and with channels that fail at random times.
 These are characteristic of packet communication in wireless sensor networks.
 We introduce a generic observability condition, the separable estimability condition, that generalizes to distributed estimation the general observability condition of centralized parameter estimation.
 We study three recursive distributed estimators, $\mathcal{ALU}$, $\mathcal{NU}$, and $\mathcal{NLU}$.
 We study their asymptotic properties, namely: consistency, asymptotic unbiasedness, and for the $\mathcal{ALU}$ and $\mathcal{NU}$ algorithms their asymptotic normality.
 The $\mathcal{NLU}$ works in a transformed domain where the recursion is actually linear, and a final nonlinear transformation, justified by the separable estimability condition, recovers the parameter estimate (a stochastic generalization of homeomorphic filtering.)
-For example, Theorem~\ref{theorem_tilde} shows that, in the transformed domain, the $\mathcal{NLU}$ leads to consistent and asymptotically unbiased estimators at every sensor for all separably estimable observation models.
+For example, Theorem~\ref{theorem_tilde} shows that, in the transformed domain, the $\mathcal{NLU}$ leads to consistent and asymptotically unbiased estimators at every sensor for all separably estimable observation models satisfying~\textbf{(D.4)}\footnote{The $\mathcal{NLU}$ requires a slightly stronger moment condition, Assumption~\textbf{(D.4)}.
+However, for reasonable observation noise statistics arising in practice, this assumption is justified.}.
 Since, the function $h(\cdot)$ is invertible, for practical purposes, a knowledge of $h(\mathbf{\theta}^{\ast})$ is sufficient for knowing $\mathbf{\theta}^{\ast}$.
 In that respect, the algorithm $\mathcal{NLU}$ is much more applicable than the algorithm $\mathcal{NU}$, which requires further assumptions on the observation model for the existence of consistent and asymptotically unbiased estimators.
-However, in case, the algorithm $\mathcal{NU}$ is applicable, it provides convergence rate guarantees (for example, asymptotic normality) which follow from standard stochastic approximation theory.
-On the other hand, the algorithm $\mathcal{NLU}$ does not follow under the purview of standard stochastic approximation theory (see Subsection~\ref{proofs_NLU}) and hence does not inherit these convergence rate properties.
-In this paper, we presented a convergence theory (a.s. and $\mathcal{L}_{2}$) of the three algorithms under broad conditions.
+However, in case, the algorithm $\mathcal{NU}$ is applicable, it provides convergence rate guarantees (for example, asymptotic normality) that follow from standard stochastic approximation theory.
+On the other hand, the algorithm $\mathcal{NLU}$ does not fall under the purview of standard stochastic approximation theory (see Section~\ref{proofs_NLU}) and hence does not inherit these convergence rate properties.
+In this paper, we presented a convergence theory of the three algorithms under broad conditions.
 An interesting future research direction is to establish a convergence rate theory for the $\mathcal{NLU}$ algorithm (and in general, distributed stochastic algorithms of this form, which involve mixed time-scale behavior and biased perturbations.) \appendices